m1nka/blog/_posts/2020-11-13-how-to-delete-subnets-and-virtual-cloud-networks-when-deletion-fails-in-oci.markdown

 ![OCI search for VNIC](/images/posts/search-vnic.png "How to search for a VNIC in OCI")

-In our case the search reveals that the VNIC is associated to a loadbalancer, because the name of the VNIC is `VNIC for LB`.
+In our case the search reveals that the VNIC is associated to a load balancer, because the name of the VNIC is `VNIC for LB`.
 Should your VNIC be associated with a compute instance, then you can directly click on the VNIC to find the compute instance.

 In case you are still having troube finding out, which resource the VNIC is attached to try to click 'View all' within the search results.
 Within the resource search results you can see the details of the VNIC and associated resouces (see screenshot below).